jojo2357/kiwix-zim-updater/README.md

 Not checked or installed via script:

-- Git *(needed for the self-update process to work.)*
+- Git *(only needed for the self-update process to work.)*

 ## Install

 This script is self-updating.
-The self-update routine uses git commands to make the update so it should be "installed" with the following command.
+The self-update routine uses git commands to make the update so this script should be "installed" with the below command.
-*(A future update will allow the user to skip this self-update function... allowing the script to be "installed" and/or run from outside of a git clone.)*

 ```text
 git clone https://github.com/DocDrydenn/kiwix-zim.git
 ```

+UPDATE: If you decide not to install via a git clone, you can still use this script, however, it will just skip the update check and continue on.

 ## Usage